SeanSnake93/Project_2/README.md

 # [Project_2][site]

-QA Indevisual Project 2 ~ Version 1
+QA Indevisual Project 2 ~ Version 1.03

-Using Flask to create a project that will takes advantage of 4 or more Services to run a function.
+Intergrate an SQL Database into the application and use it to replace the static data.
-The Services are to be built with the help of Docker and I am to demonstrate good practice through out the build process.
+Include some additional pages to make the most out of the new content.

 Submit by Date: 15th june